Tag: Normandien Pass

 He planned to visit once when his brother Jeff came to South Africa to do some work for General motors.
 He didn’t, so Jeff and I went to Hluhluwe without him!

-He was planning to come and visit and, among other places, go back to the de Witt’s game farm near Tshipise – near the Tropic of Capricorn – with Steph.
+He was planning to visit, among other places, the de Witt’s game farm near Tshipise – near the Tropic of Capricorn – with Steph.

 Then Steph died.
 So he didn’t.
 But he was going to!
 He was going to come and visit us.
 We were going to see Greg again.